 Finally, we must also point out that, contrary to popular belief, child support and spousal maintenance are two separate benefits.
 While spousal maintenance provides financial support for you, child support payments should be used only to meet the children’s needs.
 This means courts can – and do – issue orders for the payment of both.

 Divorce and separation are emotionally trying for anyone.
 Addressing complex legal matters on your own during times of stress can complicate things even more.
-For more information about the legal aspects of divorce, separation and related issues, including but not limited to spousal maintenance, contact the Family Law team at OMB Solicitors today.
+For more information about the legal aspects of divorce, separation and related issues, including but not limited to spousal maintenance, contact the Family Lawyers Gold Coast at OMB Solicitors today.

 Who gets what will depend on the facts

 Australian statistics show that one third of relationships end in separation or divorce.
 The growing breakdown of relationships caused by divorce or separation has allowed for the distortion and generalisation of what is perceived to be ‘Who Owns What’ in a property settlement.
 The reason for the misinformation is due to there being no specific rules that indicate which party will retain what in the event of a breakdown in relationship.
 Each case is fact specific and will be determinable on those facts, each case differing from the one before and after it.